 Fringed Loc'd Space Buns

 This fringed space bun look is serving us the ’90s, and we love it.
 This style can work well for those in the teenage stage and beyond.
 "This is a great style for starter locs, as they tend to shrink as they mature," Courtney says.
 "Shorter locs make great bangs and are super cute in space buns. "

 Creating a loc'd top knot can take less than five minutes.
-However, the technique is important depending on the length of your har.
+However, the technique is important depending on the length of your hair.
 This tutorial from Be Spiffy Be You is perfect for anyone looking to try a top knot.

 Avoid the temptation to re-twist often, as overdoing it can lead to thinning locs and breakage.